we spend so many hours in meetings

 – who else will be there

-– what to expect from a sensory perspective (for example, bright lights, strong smells, loud noises, strong air conditioning)
+– what to expect from a sensory perspective (for example, bright lights, strong smells, loud noises, strong air conditioning) - think about power differences

 Noticing and addressing power differences [3] might mean: